NL4222/warm_up_project/MyREADME.md

 * What problems you encountered?
 How you solve it?
    Firstly, I want to use the GPU, however, I set the make only use LLAMA_CUDA.
   And the error message say that I need to use LIBCURL.
 I try many times and all get the similar error message.
   Then, I check the sample code in hugging face, I find that it's CURL, not LIBCURL.
+  When I want to do the medium part, I have converted the model, but I can't move it to the folder correctly.
+  Therefore, I can't complete the part, sorry.
 * What you observed between CPU / GPU performance ?
   By observation, we can find that the Tokens / Sec of Eval Time in GPU is better than CPU.
   All tasks, ex: load, sample, prompt eval and eval, GPU can save much time than CPU.